katawiecz/quiviva/README.md

 ## 🌱    Project Story

-TThis project was born from pure passion, relentless curiosity, and an unstoppable urge to create.
+This project was born from pure passion, relentless curiosity, and an unstoppable urge to create.
 After years in IT, I decided to step into the world I had always admired in my developer colleagues.
 Technology has always been my fire — a spark that ignites excitement every time I dive deeper.
 It’s an endless well, where every day uncovers something new.